benshulman/noisemap/README.md

 - Trains, subways & buses,
 - Restaurants & bars.

 I then used this model to generate predictions for the rest of the map, at different times of day.
 I deployed these predictions as a web app, using Dash.
 Using the app, you can see a map of noise estimates at different times of day and on weekdays and weekends, and search for the quietest park within 2 miles.
+You can view the app at [noisemap.me](http://noisemap.me/).

 ## Structure
 This repository contains the data, scripts used for data scraping and processing, feature engineering, modeling, and the code for the web-app.
 The structure of the repository is as follows: